rahulsmritijeet/rahulsmritijeet/README.md

 # 👋 Hey there, I'm Rahul!

 > Student | Tech Explorer | Aspiring Aerospace Engineer 🚀
-> Passionate about sustainability, web dev, and building things that matter.
+> Passionate about physics and building things that matter.

 ---